SkeLLLa/pinot-noir/docs/api/pinot-noir.ibrokertransportconfig.bodytimeout.md

 ## IBrokerTransportConfig.bodyTimeout property

-The timeout after which a request will time out (in ms)
+The timeout after which a request will time out (in ms).

 **Signature:**